lubusIN/laravel-mojo/README.md

 > You can find many more such mojo helpers in the documentation

 ## Documentation
-You'll find the entire documentation & spoiler for Narcos season 3 in the [wiki](https://github.com/lubusIN/laravel-mojo/wiki).
+You'll find the entire documentation & the spoiler for Narcos season 3 in the [wiki](https://github.com/lubusIN/laravel-mojo/wiki).
-Since thats why wiki is made for!
+Since thats why the wiki is made for!
 But, no one cares sigh...

 Stuck somewhere using the laravel mojo, any feature requests, or tinder username?
-Feel free to [create an issue on GitHub](https://github.com/lubusIN/laravel-mojo/issues), we'll try to address it as soon as possible.
+Feel free to [create an issue on GitHub](https://github.com/lubusIN/laravel-mojo/issues), I'll try to address it as soon as possible.

 Things coming in v2 :
 - Webhook Support